Quantum Field Theory in Successive Rindler Spacetimes: Summary and discussion

 We coupled a Unruh–DeWitt (UDW) detector to a massless real scalar field prepared in different states and evaluated the detector’s response along these trajectories.
 The transition probability, evaluated via the saddle-point approximation, for a UDW detector following the Rindler–Rindler trajectory in Minkowski vacuum is found to coincide with that of a detector on a standard Rindler trajectory with acceleration equal to twice the parameter of the second Rindler transformation (i.e, $2g'$).
-Moreover, the late-time transition rate, computed numerically, is found to be Planckian, as expected, since at late times the acceleration asymptotically reaches a constant value.
+Moreover, the late-time transition rate, computed numerically, is found to be Planckian, as expected, since at late times the acceleration asymptotically reaches a constant value \footnote{It should be noted that, in general, the response of the detector depends on the form of the switching function.
+However, since the trajectory asymptotically approaches a uniformly accelerated trajectory, numerical computations suggest that, under appropriate conditions, smooth switching functions, peaked in the late-time regime, yields thermality.}.
+This is in contrast with the Bogoliubov calculation result for the expectation value of the number operator at $t_0=0$ in Eq.(28) of \cite{Kolekar:2013hra} that is not Planckian and depends on both parameters $g$ and $g'$.
 In the Rindler vacuum, the transition probability of the Rindler Rindler observer asymptotically reaches the transition probability of a Rindler observer with acceleration $2g'$.
 Interestingly, the state that appears as a vacuum to the Rindler Rindler observer is experienced by a Rindler observer much like the way an inertial observer perceives the Rindler vacuum when far from the horizon.
 Furthermore, an inertial observer in the Rindler Rindler vacuum with $g \to 0$ perceives the same physics as an inertial observer in the Rindler vacuum when far from the horizon.

+In the case of the Minkowski vacuum, the transition probability for momentum-coupled UDW detectors in $1+1$ dimensions differs from the corresponding result with an amplitude-coupled detector in $3+1$ dimensions only by an overall factor of $4\pi$.
+We found it to hold good for all three trajectories, namely the inertial, Rindler and the Rindler trajectories.
+In contrast, in the Rindler vacuum, the transition probability doesn't have such a nice relation between $1+1$ and $3+1$ dimensions.
+However, even in the case of the Rindler vacuum in $3+1$ dimensions, the transition probability for a UDW detector following a Rindler-Rindler trajectory asymptotically approaches that of the detector with a uniform proper acceleration $2g'$.

 The \emph{Rindler--Rindler framework} developed here provides a mathematically precise description of spacetimes exhibiting nested acceleration scales and opens several promising directions for future work.
 In analogue gravity models characterized by two distinct flow gradients, the background velocity field may support both a primary horizon with surface gravity $\kappa_1$ and a secondary modulation with amplitude $\kappa_2$, varying as $\delta v(x) \sim e^{\alpha (x - x_h)}$ near the main horizon.
 Expanding the metric in tortoise-type coordinates about the primary horizon naturally yields a Rindler form governed by $\kappa_1$, while a subsequent Rindler-type transformation with parameter $g_2 \sim \alpha$ maps the system into a \emph{Rindler--Rindler metric}---a conformally Rindler spacetime encoding hierarchical acceleration structure.
 The conformal flatness of this construction ensures that field equations remain analytically tractable, enabling explicit determination of mode functions and detector response.